← Back to Articles

 My Conclusion

 The Norwegian theory is more convincing: It fits Harald Fairhair's exile politics.
 It is preserved independently in both Heimskringla and Orkneyinga Saga.
 It is echoed by non-Norse chroniclers.
 It explains why Rollo might have deliberately kept his origins vague.
-It matches the fact that Normandy's name reflects 'Northmen,' not 'Danes.'
+Norman geographical descriptions fit western Norway, not Denmark.
+Icelandic oral tradition preserved family memory with remarkable accuracy.

 Dudo's Danish claim, while earlier, rests on shaky ground riddled with inaccuracies and courtly invention.
 Rollo's fleet was almost certainly multinational, but his roots most likely lay in Møre, Norway.
 He was not simply 'a Dane,' but a Norwegian noble exile whose story became blurred by politics, memory, and identity over centuries.